 Following Government Guidance regarding social distancing in relation to COVID-19, distancing is paramount, therefore it is likely you might experience a delay in Landlord's/Housing Associations response to any repairs reported.
 Government Guidance states to only expect contractors to attend properties to carry out emergency repairs at this present time.
 Routine or minor repairs can be responded to when the Government guidance around social distancing has been relaxed.
 However Private Sector Housing can be contacted for further advice/clarification on the contact details below.

-If you have a concern about the state of repair of your rented property, you should first contact your landlord or letting agent and notify them.
-If they fail to remedy the situation, you can contact the council for advice on the best way forward.
+If you have a concern about the condition of your rented property, you should at first contact your landlord or letting agent.
+If they fail to remedy the situation in a reasonable time, you can contact Private Sector Housing for further advice on how to resolve these issues.

 If you would like our assistance, you can contact us: